MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-restore.md

 ## Rainy day restore scenarios

 These scenarios comprise edge-case scenarios that occur due to some accidental reasons or malicious admins.

-To perform a rainy day restore:
+Rainy day restore workflow:

 1. Perform first restore.

-   The restore will fail.
+   The restore will fail due to missing key.

 2. (Post-restoration process) Restore the Customer Managed Key that Azure Backup has backed up, and then create a new DES to point to the restored key.

-3. Trigger a restore again by entering the DES in the restore screen.
+3. Trigger a restore again by entering the DES on the *Restore* page.

 ### Step 1: Delete original Customer Managed Key